julioromanoreal/bet365-checker/README.md

 Brasil - Campeonato Gaúcho
 ```

+After that, copy the file `.env.example` as `.env`, replacing the values needed.

 ## Usage

 From the root folder of the project, run this command in your terminal: